pengantar/compute/content/news/protect-your-workplace.md

 Simply click on the link below, complete the form and we’ll contact you to find a time that works best for you.

-{{< button "Get Your Free Demo" "https://forms.office.com/Pages/ResponsePage.aspx?id=-xWXcurnFEC7SOs2nD7iJaISfZVdKdZCtI07wOwEbLFUODUwUE5OTVRDSUI5NDZNQTZLV05MNEpXSC4u" >}}
+{{< button "https://forms.office.com/Pages/ResponsePage.aspx?id=-xWXcurnFEC7SOs2nD7iJaISfZVdKdZCtI07wOwEbLFUODUwUE5OTVRDSUI5NDZNQTZLV05MNEpXSC4u" "Get Your Free Demo" "orange" >}}

 ### Contact Us